-This life-changing program – all 9 chapters of the Guide, plus six months of Q&A calls and the VIP newsletter and monthly group call invitations – is yours in minutes:
+This life-changing program – all 9 chapters of the Guide, plus six months of Q&A calls and the VIP newsletter – is yours in minutes:

 - Click the “Buy Now” link below and enter your credit card information and the email address where you want to receive your Guide and monthly newsletters.
 Be careful; choose an email address you check regularly.

-Once you receive the Guide you can print it out if you like; it’s yours to read in comfort, at your convenience.
+Once you receive the Guide you can print it out if you like; read it in comfort, at your convenience.
+It’s yours to keep.

 You don’t need to do anything to receive the newsletter and invitations to the calls.
 You’re added to the VIP list automatically with purchase.

 Ready to purchase?
-Get the Guide, the monthly Q&A calls and the VIP newsletter for just $49.95.
+Get the Guide, plus six months of group Q&A calls and the VIP newsletter, for just $49.95.

 (Note: You DO NOT need a PayPal account to purchase.
 Just select “Pay with credit or debit card.”)

 30-day Money-Back Guarantee:

-If, after reading the entire Guide, you don’t agree that it’s the most eye-opening and useful resource you’ve seen on this topic, I’ll promptly issue a full refund and remove you from the mailing list.
+If you don’t agree that the Guide is the most eye-opening and useful resource you’ve seen on this topic, I’ll promptly issue a full refund and remove you from the mailing list.